 Some say craft coffee is the next big craft trend.

 Fort Collins’ craft community is growing and the popularity of third-wave coffee is growing with it.
-Head over to Harbinger the Coffee Spot for exotic, pure coffee from some of the nation’s best roasters.
+Head over to Harbinger Coffee for exotic, pure coffee from some of the nation’s best roasters.

 Taste a Flight of Chocolate